kevinolega/callcentertrainingtips/6wel/bonus/entertainment.md

 ### The Technology That Can Improve Your Life Can Also Destroy Your Life

-I max leveled my accounts on Infinity Blade, Injustice: gods among us, Plants vs Zombies, Summoner's War, Mask of Ninja, Vikings, BoxHead, Adventure Time, RobotnGun, Predators and dozens of more games.
+I max leveled my accounts on Infinity Blade, Injustice: gods among us, Plants vs. Zombies, Summoner's War, Mask of Ninja, Vikings, BoxHead, Adventure Time, RobotnGun, Predators, and dozens of more games.

 I did the same when I got an Android Phone.

-I saw How I Met Your Mother, Game of Thrones, Naruto, Fairy Tail, Dexter, Hannibal, Suits and more all on my phone.
+I saw How I Met Your Mother, Game of Thrones, Naruto, Fairy Tail, Dexter, Hannibal, Suits, and more, all on my phone.

-### I was a time management disaster...
+### I was a time management disaster.

-If you look at the history of my public writing, you'll notice that I wrote consistently for months and there are periods of time when I didn't write for longer than a month.
+If you look at the history of my public writing, you'll notice that I wrote consistently for months, and there are periods of time when I didn't write for longer than a month.

 I could be writing more.